Shrimp Cocktail Louis

 Shrimp Cocktail Louis was invented around 1915 at the St. Francis Hotel in San Francisco.
 Sometime prior to that, the shrimp cocktail we all know with the tomato horseradish sauce was invented.

-In my humble opinion, a really good shrimp cocktail never goes out of style and this Shrimp Cocktail Louis, inspired by one from Ina Garten ….
+A really good shrimp cocktail never goes out of style and this Shrimp Cocktail Louis, inspired by one from Ina Garten ….
 IS A REALLY GOOD SHRIMP COCKTAIL.

 How to make Shrimp Cocktail Louis: